The Office of the Fire Marshal

 The Fire Marshal is the principal adviser to government on public fire protection policy and fire safety issues.
 Both the Fire Marshal and Deputy Fire Marshal are statutory positions, appointed by the Lieutenant Governor in Council.
 The powers and duties of the Fire Marshal are laid out in Part III of the Fire Protection and Prevention Act, 1997.

 Municipal fire departments operate independently of the Office of the Fire Marshal (OFM) with distinct roles and responsibilities.

-The Fire Protection and Prevention Act, 1997 (FPPA), defines the powers and duties of the Fire Marshal on a provincial scale, and the responsibilities of municipal councils for fire-related services at the local level.
+The FPPA defines the powers and duties of the Fire Marshal on a provincial scale, and the responsibilities of municipal councils for fire-related services at the local level.

 The Fire Marshal has the delegated authority to issue directives to all fire services within the province.

 Municipal fire department services

 Generally, municipal councils establish and fund fire departments to deliver local fire protection and prevention services, including:

 - running local public fire safety education and fire prevention programs

 - providing fire suppression services, such as firefighting